jmit-modern/laravel-vuejs-chat/README.md

 Copy .env file from .env.example and set the DB configuration and Pusher configuration.

-You should create the DB and create the app in the https://pusher.com .
+You should create the app in the https://pusher.com .

 You can get the pusher credentails in the pusher dashboard.
 ```sh